asmadrici/algo-project/GitTUTORIAL.md

 // create ur file in ur favorite ide and fav lang

-ls // list ur project in ur directory project.c // . + ur fav lang
+ls // list ur project in ur directory

+// it will show :
+project.c

+ls -la // show everything including hiding files // abbr : la

 // to see that it has been list, use the following code : git status